needle-mirror/com.unity.addressables/Documentation~/AddressablesCCD.md

 # Use Addressables with Cloud Content Delivery

+>[!IMPORTANT]
+>The following workflow is only applicable if you're using [AssetBundles as the content build system](content-build-systems.md) for your project.

 You can use Addressables with [Unity Cloud Content Delivery](https://docs.unity.com/ccd/UnityCCD.html) (CCD) to distribute Addressables content.

 |**Topic**|**Description**|